ryanhalabi/ryanhalabi.github.io/_posts/2016-5-1-Analyzing_Allrecipes.md

 title: Analyzing AllRecipes.com
 ---

-When you're looking to enter the field of Data Science, one of the things hammered into you is the importance of having projects you can present and discuss with employers.
-One of the ways to accomplish this is to work with a Kaggle data set to demonstrate your skills in machine learning.
+While looking for a job in Data Science, one of the things hammered into me is the importance of having projects you can present and discuss with employers.

-While Kaggle problems are by no means trivial, the attitudes of people from industry seem to be a bit dismissive.
-Data Scientists seem to spend the majority of their time getting the data they need and processing it into a usable format with applying machine learning algorithms being the last step.
+While I’ve worked on Kaggle problems in the past, the attitudes of people from industry seem to be a bit dismissive.
+Data Scientists seem to spend the majority of their time getting the data they need and processing it into a usable format with applying machine learning algorithms being the last step, this is the inverse of the Kaggle problem set up.

-Over the past few months I've struggled to find a project that could satisfy the following requirements:
+Keeping this in mind, I've struggled to find a project that could satisfy the following requirements:

 * Nontrivial data collection